lensisle/shyer/README.md

   // you can also decorate your own functions or other Shyer functions game.decorate(game, 'render', renderLogEntitiesDecorator, renderCircleDecorator);

-  // ... after this decoration, every render call will draw an arc and log all the game entities.
+  // ... after this decoration, each render call will draw an arc and log all the game entities.

 ```